The Ben Lomond Track Day Hike – Know Before You Go

 A few blogs online talk about starting from towards Fernhill.
 Don’t take this route, there are so many trails in this area its very easy to get lost!
 Start on Brecon Street at the bottom of the gondola.

-Hiking Ben Lomond – The Two Ways to Hike the Trail
+Two Different Ways to Hike the Ben Lomond Track

 The great thing about the Ben Lomond Trail is that there are actually two different ways to hike to the saddle or summit.